Fundamentals of Transmission Structure Design

 “This course is great for new engineers in line designers in the industry.”
 Engineering Manager, Osmose Utilities Services

 The increase in demand for electric power has prompted the upgrading and building of new electrical transmission lines across North America.
 The demand for experienced line designers and structural engineers is ever increasing.
 This combined with aging and retiring experienced transmission structural engineers has made it vital for young and incoming structural engineers to become more familiar with the fundamental aspects of design, manufacturing and testing of different types of installations.

 This day and a half course is designed to provide a practical overview of the important factors and economic efficiencies to consider in design, testing and manufacturing of these structures.
-The first day will cover structure types, industry standards, loading and methods of design.
-The second day will continue design and focus on available software, testing, manufacturing and the latest innovations in structural design.
+The first day will cover structure types, loading, industry standards, electrical clearances effect on structure geometry, and detailed design.
+The second day will continue design and focus on foundation design, testing, and manufacturing.